mauriciomani/odyssey/README.md

 [![Package Status](https://img.shields.io/badge/status-dev-success)](https://github.com/mauriciomani/odyssey)

 <br>
 Odyssey makes super easy predicting either a single element or a whole file.
-We aim to be "cloud agnostic", however currently only working on Sagemaker (endpoint deployment and batch-transform) and currently working on serverless AWS lambda's.
+We aim to be "cloud agnostic", however currently only working on Sagemaker (endpoint deployment and batch-transform) and working on improving serverless AWS lambda's.
 This is as simple as Cookiecooter command line file making, combined with AWS bring your own to easily deploy machine learning models.
 Yeah, we are a command line tool!
 <br>

+## AWS Sagemaker
-It is as simple as:
+For AWS Sagemaker it is as simple as:

 ```
 $ pip install git+https://github.com/mauriciomani/odyssey.git